 by Barbara Raimondo, JD

-Recently the U.S. Supreme Court handed down three decisions which narrow the definition of who is a qualified individual with a disability for purposes of the Americans with Disabilities Act (ADA).
+Three U.S. Supreme Court decisions narrow the definition of who is a qualified individual with a disability for purposes of the Americans with Disabilities Act (ADA).
 The rulings provide that if an individual is able to mitigate fully the effects of the disability, that individual may not be protected by the ADA.
 Together these decisions are the most significant ADA rulings since the law was passed in 1990.

 For the most part, employers supported these outcomes while advocates for the disability community deplored them.